-Often, the continuous features of a dataset will be on different scales due to different forms of measurement.
-For example, age (0 - 100) and income (0 - 1,000,000) are on two vastly different scales.
-The condition that all features are on the same scale matters to some learners such as K Nearest Neighbors, K Means, and Multilayer Perceptron to name a few.
-Standardization is a tranformation applied to the features of a dataset such that they are all on the same scale.
-Normalization is a special case where the transformed features have a range between 0 and 1.
-Standardization is often accompanied by a centering step which gives the features 0 mean.
-Depending on the transformer, it may either operate on the columns of a sample matrix or the rows.
+Often, the continuous features of a dataset will be on different scales because they are measured differently.
+For example, age (0 - 100) and income (0 - 9,999,999) are on two widely different scales.
+Standardization is the processes of transforming a dataset such that the features are all on one scale.
+Normalization is the special case where the transformed features have a range between 0 and 1.
+Depending on the transformer, it may operate on the columns or the rows of the dataset.

-Sometimes we are stuck in a situation when we have a dataset with both categorical and continuous features but our estimator is only compatible with one of those types.
-For this issue we'll need to convert the incompatible type to a compatible type in order to proceed.
-Rubix ML provides a number of transformers that will convert your data in a snap.
+Sometimes we are stuck in a situation when we have a dataset with both categorical and continuous features but the learner is only compatible with one of those types.
+For this issue we'll need to convert the incompatible type to a compatible type in order to proceed to train the learner.

 - Dense Random Projector

 - Gaussian Random Projector